grapa-dev/grapa/docs-site/docs/GETTING_STARTED.md

 ## Key Syntax Rules (Read This First!)
 - Every statement and every block (including after closing braces) must end with a semicolon (`;`).
 - Use block comments (`/* ... */`), not line comments (`// ...`).
+- Within `{}` blocks, comments must be on their own line, not at the end of a line.
 - To append to arrays, use the `+=` operator (not `.push()` or `.append()`).
+- Grapa uses dynamic typing by design - types are determined at runtime for maximum flexibility.
 - See [Syntax Quick Reference](syntax/basic_syntax.md) for more.

 ---